exercism/csharp/exercises/concept/land-grab-in-space/.docs/instructions.md

 ## 4. Find the plot claimed that has the longest side for research purposes

 Implement the `ClaimsHandler.GetClaimWithLongestSide()` method to examine all registered claims and return the plot with the longest side.
+The coordinate data in a plot is guaranteed to be in a contiguous rectangular shape.

 ```csharp
 var ch = new ClaimsHandler();